eugene87222/C-Cpp-Practice/README.md

 - Simple fork() practice

 ---
+_NOTICE:
-NOTICE : Some codes might be incomplete or trivial and I am trying to make it better
+Some codes might be incomplete or trivial and I am trying to make it better.
+Please do not hesitate to inform me if you have any questions. (via email or simply new a issue)_